drathier/stack-overflow-import/README.rst

     but what's the license?
 Can I really use this?
 CC BY-SA 3.0
     >>> assert("nice, attribution!")

-This module is PSF-licensed as it uses multiple lines of code from the python standard library.
+This module is PSF-licensed as I blatantly copied multiple lines of code from the Python standard library.